 Kona Impact works with hundreds of businesses a year and has worked with thousands of businesses since its inception ten years ago.
-We have seen tremendous successes, some moderate successes and, of course, several failures.
-In this blog we love to share our observations how to create and grow sustainable businesses in Hawaii.
-Here are some of our observations why businesses do poorly in Hawaii.
+We have seen tremendous successes, some moderate successes, and, of course, several failures.
+In this blog, we love to share our observations on how to create and grow sustainable businesses in Hawaii.
+Here are some of our observations on why businesses do poorly in Hawaii.

 - Bad cost assumptions.
-Rent, fuel, shipping, materials, labor, taxes and regulatory compliance are higher in Hawaii than almost all locations in the U.S. When you start a business in Hawaii, gather all your anticipated costs, multiple by 10-20% and you might be close.
+Rent, fuel, shipping, materials, labor, taxes, and regulatory compliance are higher in Hawaii than in almost all locations in the U.S. When you start a business in Hawaii, gather all your anticipated costs, multiply by 20-30% and you might be close.
 Failure to understand costs dooms a lot of businesses, as costs are the most salient and direct input into what you will charge your customers.

 - Lack of community integration.
 Whenever a new business opens in Kona, people talk.
 Whose business is that?
 Do you know him/her?
 Have you been there?
 We call this the “coconut wireless,” which basically means that a lot of business comes from referrals from acquaintances.
 Joining a paddling club, theater production, sports team, service club, business networking club or faith community helps to foster connections.
 These connections are essential to getting your business known.

 - No marketing plan.
 “Build it and they will come” is the worst business strategy ever.
 At the very least, you need a solid website and a coherent set of graphics for your business.
 Add to that signage on your business and vehicles, some online advertising, and perhaps print, radio, or television advertising.
 Without a solid plan, you are doomed to failure.
 Work with professionals for this, as they are many aspects of marketing have emerged in the past 5-10 years that can be game changers for companies.